lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 title: Inline
 ---

-Inlining is a common compile-time meta-programming technique, typically used to achieve performance optimizations.
+Inlining is a common compile-time metaprogramming technique, typically used to achieve performance optimizations.
 As we will see, in Scala 3, the concept of inlining provides us with an entrypoint to programming with macros.

 1. It introduces inline as a [soft keyword][soft-modifier].
 2. It guarantees that inlining actually happens instead of being best-effort.